mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 # First call takes ~2 seconds:
 print(double(3))  # 6
-# Since the result is cached, next call is instantaneous:
+# Since the result is cached, the next call is instantaneous:
 print(double(3))  # 6
 ```